kahlmeyer94/DAG_search/README.md

 #### UDFS + Aug + Eliminations
 Here we wrap any symbolic regressor into an outer loop that detects variable eliminations.
-This is especially useful if have regression problems with a lot of inputs.
+This is especially useful if we have regression problems with a lot of inputs.
 ```
 from DAG_search import dag_search, eliminations
 udfs = dag_search.DAGRegressor()